liatrio/engineering-defaults/build-for-production/README.md

 It’s much harder to add observability and supportability ‘hooks’ after a feature is complete and usually requires significant refactoring.
 Putting a minimum set of observability and runbooks/KB in place before shipping to production increases resilience of the system, and allows for faster feedback.

 The 2022 State of DevOps report found "when a service is unreliable, users won’t benefit from pushing code faster into that fragile context."
-This means that benefits of the other Sensible Defaults can be limited (or unlocked) by how the team is Building for Production.
+This means that benefits of the other Engineering Defaults can be limited (or unlocked) by how the team is Building for Production.

 ## How to I achieve Build for Production?